 Things changed for me again around 2014, but in a totally unexpected way.
 I became disabled due to a chronic illness and needed to return to school to get into a new line of work that would be better suited to my new lifestyle.
 But rather than retiring from Meandrous, I decided to double down and turn my hobby business into my main source of income to make ends meet while working on my education.
 However, after more than a decade mastering my style of wire art, I was ready to mix things up a bit!

 I had started getting interested in things like terrariums and dollhouse miniatures, which led to rediscovering my childhood love of dioramas and I decided to try my hand at one.
-My goal was to make a beach diorama for my mom (who had loved to come visit me during the five years I lived in Honolulu, and been pretty bummed when moved back to Washington and took away her free vacation rental!)
+My goal was to make a beach diorama for my mom (who had loved to come visit me during the five years I lived in Honolulu, and been pretty bummed to lose her free vacation rental when moved back to Washington!)
 I began watching Terrain Wench videos to learn about terrain- and diorama-making techniques and completed my gift after a couple of first attempts.

-Much like with wire work, I realised what I’d made for one person might be something others would want to own as well— but unlike before when I’d been in better health, I would need to find a way to sell my creations without turning to the physically taxing demands of the craft show circuit, fairs, or cons.
-A great solution for me was to work with local boutiques and galleries which allowed me to sell my wire art pieces as well as more substantial and complex diorama works to interested parties in a way that was sustainable for my health needs while also allowing me the time I needed to work on my degree.
+Much like with wire work, I realised what I’d made for one person might be something others would want to own as well— but unlike before when I’d been in better health, I would need to find a way to sell my creations without relying on sales from physically demanding craft show circuits, fairs, or cons.
+A great solution for me was to work with local boutiques and galleries which allowed me to sell work in a way that was sustainable for my health needs, while also allowing me the time I needed to work on my degree.
 However, this also meant that over the next few years my reach narrowed and Meandrous designs were not typically available outside of my state.